How to Stay Focused While Working at Home

-Establish Office Hours
+Establish Working Hours

 Let your family and friends know that these office hours are your time to work uninterrupted.
 It’s amazing what you can get accomplished when you’re able to work free of distractions, if only for a couple hours.

 While you probably won’t be able to get all of your work-at-home tasks completed during your office hours, having a set time dedicated to work will help you plan your day more efficiently.

 Just as set office hours while help you establish a schedule, planning will help you stick to that schedule.
 In addition to planning for looming deadlines or client meetings, also plan time blocks for you to handle more menial tasks that often get put on the backburner.